rpatil524/Community-Notebooks/Beta/How_to_create_a_random_samples_in_bigquery.md

     ##  $ case_gdc_id       : chr  "fef92ed0-242b-5564-ad92-6b35c21c3bd5" "fef13b6c-d5e9-5ffa-9f55-2404f2f99eeb" "feb97edc-ce83-5fd5-94e3-261ce244ac52" "fe831368-c7ce-5e2b-b0fd-c35216a7761d" ...
     ##  $ subset            : int  1 0 0 2 2 1 2 2 1 2 ...

-The subsets can then be filtered out and manipulated in R. Please let us know if you have questions by emailing <feedback@isb-cgc.org>.
+The subsets can then be filtered out and manipulated in python.
+Have fun random sampling the data\!
+Please let us know if you have questions by emailing us at <feedback@isb-cgc.org>.